What is the Stock Exchange Daily Official List (SEDOL)?

 The stock exchange daily official list (SEDOL) is a seven-digit code used to identify all securities listed and trading on the United Kingdom securities market.
 Companies and issuers use SEDOL to identify assets, such as investment trusts, insurance-based securities, and other common stock forms.

-- SEDOL codes are essential in the modern global marketplace as a secure and identifiable approach to track stock.
+SEDOL codes are essential in the modern global marketplace as a secure and identifiable approach to track a stock.

 The Context of Assigning SEDOL Codes